johanz043/BusyBear/README.md

 - Update tasks
 - Delete tasks

-All task operations are handled through a service layer in the frontend, which communicates with the Flask backend, which then interacts with Supabase.
+All task operations are handled through a frontend service layer, which communicates with a Flask REST API.
+The backend then processes requests and interacts with Supabase to store and retrieve data.

-BusyBear is hosted through Vercel and Render
+BusyBear is deployed using **Vercel** (frontend) and **Render** (backend).